aspose-words/Aspose.Words-API-References/english/net/aspose.words.fields/fieldtoc/customstyles/_index.md

 title: FieldToc.CustomStyles
 linktitle: CustomStyles
 second_title: Aspose.Words for .NET API Reference
-description: FieldToc property.
+description: FieldToc CustomStyles property.
 Gets or sets a list of styles other than the builtin heading styles to include in the table of contents in C#.
 type: docs
 weight: 40
 url: /net/aspose.words.fields/fieldtoc/customstyles/